Direct Access for Answers to Conjunctive Queries with Aggregation: Introduction

-Suppose also that we would like the answers to be ordered lexicographically by $c$ (country), then by $o$ (organization).
+Suppose also that we would like the answers to be ordered lexicographically by their order in the head: first by $c$ (country), then by $o$ (organization), then by $p$ (player), and lastly by $t$ (time).
 Note that $o$, $c$, $p$ and $t$ are \e{free} variables and $g$ is an \e{existential} variable.
-Carmeli et al.~\cite{DBLP:conf/pods/CarmeliTGKR21} studied the ability to evaluate such ordered queries with direct access.
-In the case of $Q_1$, the results of Carmeli et al.~show that there is an efficient direct-access evaluation (since the query is free-connex and there is no ``disruptive trio'').
+Carmeli et al.~\cite{carmeli2023tractable} studied the ability to evaluate such ordered queries with direct access.
+In the case of $Q_1$, the results of Carmeli et al.~show that there is an efficient direct access evaluation (since the query is free-connex and there is no ``disruptive trio'').

 Now, suppose that we would like to count the goals per sponsorship and player.
 In standard CQ notation (e.g., Cohen et al.~\cite{10.1145/1219092.1219093}), we can phrase this query as follows.